About the job Head - Outcome Measurement

 - Define the OM 2.0 product stack (blueprints, pillar playbooks, evaluation templates, data contracts, governance models) and ensure they are innovative, practical, and aligned with emerging sectoral needs.

-- Translate reform intents into measurement architectures with a theory of change data flows and a review framework.
+- Translate reform intents into measurement architectures with a theory of change, data flows, and a review framework.

 - Co-create learning agendas with state counterparts to prioritize quick wins and set up durable institutional reforms.